KyonkoYuuki/YaEANOrganizer/README.md

-0.3.7 - Optimized EAN operations so saving is faster 0.3.8 - Fixed a bug that happens when an animations has exactly 256 frames 0.3.9 - Fixed adding prefix/suffix to animation/bone names as part of renaming them
+0.3.7 - Optimized EAN operations so saving is faster 0.3.8 - Fixed a bug that happens when an animations has exactly 256 frames 0.3.9 - Fixed adding prefix/suffix to animation/bone names as part of renaming them 0.3.10 - Added ability to limit number of keyframes to remove
 ```